Professional and Scholarly Development Awards (PSDA)

 Deadlines and submission procedures

-Applicants should prepare and submit the proposal as a single PDF document to ORE at firstname.lastname@example.org no later than 5:00 pm on Friday, November 16, 2018, with a copy to the applicant’s department head.
+Applicants should prepare and submit the proposal using InfoReady (link to be available beginning of fall semester) no later than 5:00 pm on Friday, November 15, 2019, with a copy to the applicant’s department.

 An internal committee convened by ORE will evaluate the proposals based on the following review criteria: